jruby/rubygems-servlets/README.md

      mvn jetty:run

-where the hosted rubygems are located under <http://localhost:8989/hosted> and the proxy with <https://rubygems.org> as source is reachable under <http://localhost:8989/hosted>.
+where the hosted rubygems are located under <http://localhost:8989/hosted> and the proxy with <https://rubygems.org> as source is reachable under <http://localhost:8989/caching> or <http://localhost:8989/proxy>. and the  <http://localhost:8989/merge> will combine all three to on rubygems repository.

+you also can start the war like this (using embedded jetty):

+     java -jar target/rubygems.war

+and adjust the <rubygems.properties> to your liking.

+the war can also be deployt without unpacking it on websphere (wlp) or jboss-wildfly

+* copy target/rubygems.war to wlp/usr/servers/{you-server-name}/dropins/
+* copy target/rubygems.war to wildfly/standalone/deployments/

+the default location is /var/cache/rubygems but can be adjusted with java system properties or enviroment variables. for the system properties see <rubygems.properties> file and for the environment variable take the system properties key and upcase them and replave "." with "_".

 usage
 --